-- 1. Core and Phase One students must wear all black. - 2.
-Clothing must be professional, clean, and free of stains and tears. - 3.
-Shoes must have backs on them and should be black, professional, and comfortable for all students. - 4.
-Hair must be clean and styled prior to arriving at school.
-Ponytails are not accepted. - 5.
-Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques. - 6.
+- 2. Clothing must be professional, clean, and free of stains and tears. - 3.
+Shoes can be any color but must be closed toed and have back on them. - 4.
+Hair must be clean and styled prior to arriving at school. - 5.
+Cosmetics must be applied prior to arriving at school. - 6.
 The following is a list of unacceptable dress: - a.
-Foot thongs, Crocs, or open toe sandals - b.
-Ripped jeans - c.
+Flip Flops, Crocs, or open toe sandals - b.
+Ripped jeans above the knee - c.
 Tank or sleeveless tops - d.
-Sweatpants - e.
-Printed T-shirts other than those with a PAUL MITCHELL logo; acceptable T-shirts must be clean and professional, and you must dress them up - f.
-Short skirts that fall above fingertips - g.
-Spandex or biking shorts - 7.
-All dresses and skirts must not fall 4 inches above the knee. - 8.
-Students will be issued a name badge during the first week of school.
-The name badge is to be worn at all times while in school. - 9.
+Sweatpants e.
+Printed T-shirts other than those with a PAUL MITCHELL logo; acceptable T-shirts must be clean and professional, and you must dress them up f.
+Skirts / dresses g.
+Spandex or biking shorts h.
+Crop tops

+- 7. Students will be issued a name badge during the first week of school.
+The name badge is to be worn at all times while in school. - 8.
 Students who fail to comply with the professional dress code will be asked to leave and return with appropriate attire.